axieinfinity/ronin-documentation/docs/developers/ronin-wallet/switch-network.md

 ---
-description: Switch between mainnet and testnet in Ronin Wallet.
+description: Switch between mainnet and testnet in Ronin Wallet
 ---

 # Switch network on Ronin Wallet extension